kukuu/notifications/README.md

    b.
 Notification Logic (send_notification.php): https://github.com/kukuu/notifications/blob/main/notification-logic.md

 8. Viewing Logs (view_logs.php): The admin can view logs of actions performed by users: https://github.com/kukuu/notifications/blob/main/view-logs.md
-9. Registeration and API Key Generation
+9. Registeration and API Key Generation : API keys for tenants can be generated using bin2hex() or a similar function in PHP when a new tenant registers.